CindyWanyika/Portfolio-website/myWebsite/README.md

 # Personal Website

-Welcome to my personal website repository! 🎉
+Welcome to my personal website repository!
-This is where I showcase my portfolio, skills, and journey as a developer.
+This contains the source code for my html website where i showcase my portfolio, skills, and journey as a developer.

 ---

-## Features 🌟
+## Features

 - **Home Page:** An introduction to who I am and what I do.
 - **About Page:** A deeper dive into my skills, education, and experience.